Updated 4/17/2017 to reflect:

 Transferring ThankYou Points to Etihad Miles

 IMPORTANT – In my experience, Etihad miles have taken seven days to post to my Etihad Guest account after transferring from ThankYou Points.
+Transfer times vary from only one to up 12 days.
 While there is no way around this risk, it is important to take into consideration as award space is prone to change.
 Etihad allows awards to be put on hold for 24 hours, so take advantage of that while your points are transferring between accounts.
 I would even try pushing the agent for a longer hold than 24 hours by explaining that you are waiting for your Citi ThankYou Points to hit your Guest Account.

-There are some incredibly high value partner redemptions using Etihad miles.
-You can fly American Airlines for the same amount of miles that it used to cost on American Airlines’ pre-devaluation award chart.
-You might even be able to fly roundtrip to Europe in a flat bed for 37,000 miles and minimal taxes, or 28,000 ThankYou Points if you catch it during a transfer bonus!
+There are some incredibly high value partner redemptions using Etihad miles, mainly flying American Airlines for the same amount of miles that it used to cost on American Airlines’ pre-devaluation award chart.